-Hokas are comparable in price to other high-end running shoes, with prices ranging from around $100 for shoes in last season’s colors to over $250 for the latest models of the TenNines.
+Hokas are comparable in price to other high-end running shoes, with prices ranging from around $100 for shoes in last season’s colours to over $250 for the latest models of the TenNines.

-They’re definitely an investment in your health and in your comfort, so in that (very large) sense, they are worth it.
+They’re definitely an investment in your health and in your comfort, so to us, they are worth it.

-Running shoes do last a while, typically at least 300 miles and sometimes up to 500 miles.
+Running shoes from Hoka do last a while, typically at least 300 miles and sometimes up to 500 miles.

 Hokas may need to be replaced on the lower end of that range, though, as the cushioning can wear out and leave you vulnerable to injury.

-Stary paying attention to your Hokas and your feet before you hit that 300 mile mark.
+Start paying attention to your Hokas and your feet before you hit that 300-mile mark.